osate/osate2/ge/org.osate.ge.doc/docs/user_guide1.md

 		3. TemperatureSystem.Impl.CommandIn -> Actuator.ActuatorIn
  	6. Create Connection Bindings
 		1. Select *CPUAccessCon*, *ActuatorAccessCon*, *Sensor1AccessCon*, and *Sensor2AccessCon*.
-		2. Select *Bind...*, the *Bind* dialog will appear.
+		2. Select *Bind...* from the toolbar, the *Bind* dialog will appear.
+		3. Select the *EthernetSwitch* diagram element.
 		3. Select *Actual_Connection_Binding* from the drop-down.
 		4. Select *OK*.
 	7. Use the *AADL Property Values* view to set *SEI::BandwidthBudget* to 10.0 KBytesps for *CPUAccessCon*, *ActuatorAccessCon*, *Sensor1AccessCon*, and *Sensor2AccessCon*.

-8. Create a package named "Software" and open with diagram editor.
+9. Create a package named "Software" and open with diagram editor.

-9. **Create Classifiers**
+10. **Create Classifiers**
 	1. Create a thread type named "ProcessData" that contains:
 		1. Input data port named "DataIn".
 		2. Output data port named "DataOut".